List of Scott Pilgrim characters: Scott Pilgrim

-Scott William Pilgrim is the 23-year-old (22 in film and 24 in volumes 5-6) protagonist.
-He is the bass player for the band Sex Bob-Omb with his friends Stephen Stills and Kim Pine; he plays a Rickenbacker 4001c64, 4003 in the film.
+Scott William Pilgrim is the 23-year-old (22 in film and 24 in volumes 5-6) titular protagonist.
+He is the bass player for the band Sex Bob-Omb with his friends Stephen Stills and Kim Pine; he plays a Rickenbacker 4001C64 (4003 in the film).
 Though initially unemployed, he later gets a job as a dish washer and food prep trainee at The Happy Avocado vegetarian restaurant.
 The character's name was inspired by the song "Scott Pilgrim" from Plumtree's 1998 album Predicts the Future.
 He believes that smoking is evil, drinks "only on occasions", and doesn't hit girls.
-Scott seems to suffer from memory problems, which his friends chalk up to his stupidity, though the memory problems began after his break-up with Envy Adams whom he dated through college.
-The series also references a "dark side" of Scott's personality which he avoids as much as possible.
-He is initially devastated by his break-up with Envy Adams and begins dating Knives Chau, before meeting Ramona.
-Ramona and Scott begin dating, but Scott is plagued by Ramona's elusive past and her "7 evil exes" led by the mysterious "Gideon", all of whom challenge him in succession for the right to date her.
-Despite his limited intelligence and poor memory capacity, Scott is often able to defeat his opponents through cunning rather than brute strength: in both volume 2 and the film adaptation, he manages to goad Lucas Lee into performing a dangerous skateboarding trick; also in the film adaptation, he successfully tricks Todd Ingram into consuming dairy products despite Todd's psychic powers.
-Scott is a surprisingly skilled fighter in unarmed combat and sword fighting.
-His hair is usually "messed up" after Ramona laughed at Scott when he had straight hair.
-He often dreams of stupid games until Ramona tells him to get a job.
+Scott seems to suffer from memory problems, which his friends assume that he has because of his stupidity.
+However, the real reason is that Gideon Gordon Graves, the leader of the league of evil exes, has manipulated his memories to the extent that he forgets (or misremembers) important events in his life.
+Less important events, such as one of his jobs at a Mexican food restaurant, stay the same.
+He is consistently portrayed as being stupid- to the extent that his mind is quite literally a barren desert- but sometimes has brief moments of clarity, such as distracting Matthew Patel by not rhyming properly (providing an opening for Scott to attack), causing Lucas Lee to combust by making him skateboard down the Casa Loma stairs at extremely fast speeds, and tricking Todd Ingram into consuming half-and-half (in the movie).
+He often wears a Smashing Pumpkins shirt with the letters “SP” on it, his initials, and has a parka which features the X-men logo on a patch, which Scott presumably sewed in himself.

 Scott Pilgrim was ranked as the 85th-greatest comic book character of all time by Wizard magazine.
 Empire magazine ranked Scott Pilgrim as the 40th-greatest comic book character stating that Scott "is one of the most authentic twenty-somethings ever committed to comic book paper."
 IGN ranked Scott Pilgrim the 69th-greatest comic book hero of all time, stating that they love Scott not just because he is a tried-and-true nerd who battles villains in epic fashion, but because he went through a dramatic character arc over the course of his series.

 O'Malley said that Scott was not based on any one person, though referring to a friend he said "[he] is the only guy who has any claim to inspiration for Scott, and it's purely visual—the personality is all fiction."
 Gabrielle Drolet of the UWO Gazette stated that Scott "started off as an embellished version of Bryan" before being fleshed out.

 O'Malley said that Scott is "a little taller than Ramona".